Private Student Loan Cosigner Release: 2026 Checklist

 1. Audit every tradeline first: Do not apply until all student loans are current, every revolving account reports low utilization, and your newest pay stub is available in PDF form.

-2. Stack approval evidence: Bring two pay stubs, your latest W-2, a government ID, and a simple one-page income summary showing gross monthly income, loan payment, rent, and leftover cash flow.
+2. Stack review evidence: Bring two pay stubs, your latest W-2, a government ID, and a simple one-page income summary showing gross monthly income, loan payment, rent, and leftover cash flow.

 3. Ask the hidden question: Before filing, call servicing and ask whether your account has any repayment-status issue, modified-plan flag, or prepayment option that changes the release requirement.